Frank Lampard: 1999–2001: New contract and departure

 Before the start of the 1999–2000 FA Premier League season, Lampard signed an extension to his contract which would have kept him with the club until 2005.
 Having qualified for the Intertoto Cup, West Ham's season started early, in July 1999.
 On 24 July 1999, Lampard scored his first goal in European football in a 1–1 away draw with Finnish side Jokerit.
 Another goal in the semi-final against Heerenveen put West Ham into the final against Metz.
 Despite losing the first leg 1–0 in London, West Ham won 3–1 in France on 24 August 1999 with goals from Trevor Sinclair, Paulo Wanchope and Lampard.
 Winning the competition saw West Ham in the 1999–2000 UEFA Cup.
 Lampard scored his first goal in this competition on 16 September 1999, in a 3–0 home win against Osijek, a tie which they won 6–1 on aggregate.

 This season also saw West Ham beat Bradford City 5–4 at Upton Park in February 2000.
 The game received notoriety for Lampard's fight over the ball with Paolo Di Canio.
 With West Ham 4–2 down they gained a penalty.
 Lampard was West Ham's regular penalty taker.
 Di Canio, however, wanted to take the kick and the two tussled over the ball with Di Canio winning and scoring to make the game 4–3 to West Ham.
 In the 1999–2000, season he finished as the club's third top scorer, behind Di Canio and Paulo Wanchope, with a total of 14 goals.

-In the 2000–01 season, West Ham's form suffered.
-They spent most of the season in the bottom half of the Premier League table.
+In the 2000–01 season, West Ham spent most of the season in the bottom half of the Premier League table.
 From fifth place the previous season they finished 15th.
 Despite this Lampard scored 9 goals in 37 games, behind only Frédéric Kanouté and Di Canio.
 In May 2001, his uncle Harry Redknapp left the club by mutual consent after seven years in the role.
 His father Frank also left the club and Lampard, under the pressure of being known as "Frank Lampard's son" and the poor treatment of his father by West Ham, decided to move to another club.
 He left West Ham for Chelsea for £11 million in June 2001, the Hammers having previously declined a £15 million joint bid from Aston Villa for Lampard and Frédéric Kanouté.